-The work of the reference group includes
+The purpose of the reference group is to contribute by:

-In addition to the Swedish Research Council, the group includes representatives from the following organisations:
+- In addition to the Swedish Research Council, the group includes representatives from the following organisations:

 - Chalmers University of Technology